 - family reading – often called read aloud.

 - audiobooks – technically, this isn’t reading but listening.
-You can read more about how we reduce screen time with audiobooks.
 Audiobooks are great for when you are doing other things, like driving in the car, preparing meals, or cleaning together.

 I hope that these ideas have encouraged you to turn off the screen and pick up a book in your family.
 In the comments below, let us know what you and your family are reading right now.

-A big thank you to Amy Arthur of Cattle Upon a Hill for writing this guest post.
+A big thank you to Amy Arthur of Cattle Upon a Hill for writing this article.